MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-store-scale-unit-configuration-installation.md

 ### Uninstall Commerce Store system

-Use Control Panel in Microsoft Windows to uninstall Retail Store system.
+Use Control Panel in Microsoft Windows to uninstall Commerce Store system.

 1. Press the Windows logo key, and then enter **Control Panel** in the search box.
 In the search results, select **Control Panel**.
 2. In Control Panel, select **Programs** &gt; **Uninstall a program**.